Xolile Nqatha: Political career

 In November 2020, Nqatha blamed factions at Eastern Cape municipal councils for protecting each other from unpropitious investigative findings in many reports compiled and endorsed by the provincial Cooperative Governance and Traditional Affairs department.

 In January 2021, Nqatha dismissed Ntombizodwa Gamnca, the ANC ward councillor for ward 20 in the Buffalo City Metropolitan Municipality, as a municipal councillor.
 He said that she was found guilty of contravening the councillors' code of conduct as specified out in the Municipal Systems Act for her conviction for a criminal offence and her alleged involvement in a dubious house sale.
 On 18 February 2021, Nqatha was announced as the acting MEC for Health following Sindiswa Gomba's axing.
 He served until Nomakhosazana Meth's appointment in March.

 Following the resignation of the MEC for Public Works, Babalo Madikizela, in July 2022, Nqatha was appointed to serve as the acting MEC for the portfolio until Mabuyane appointed a permanent replacement.
 On 16 August 2022, Nqatha was appointed as the MEC for Transport and Community Safety.
+He was reappointed as the MEC for this portfolio following his re-election in the 2024 provincial election.